TheRenegadeCoder/sample-programs/archive/g/go/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Go:

+- Extension: .go
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.go

-The following list shares details about what we're using to test all Sample Programs in Go.
+The following list shares details about what we're using to test all Sample Programs in Go:

 - Docker Image: golang
 - Docker Tag: 1.12-alpine